-In order for PSE to meet regulatory requirements, to provide dependable and cost effective service, PSE updates and files an Integrated Resource Plan (IRP) with the WUTC every two years.
-The IRP is an analysis that considers policies, costs, economic conditions, and the physical energy system, and proposes the starting point for making decisions about what resources may be procured in the future This Integrated Resource Plan (IRP or plan) and presents a long-term forecast of the lowest reasonable cost combination of resources necessary to meet the needs of PSE's customers over the next 20 years.
-The current IRP plan, which was filed on published on April 2, 2021.
-November 30, 2015, details both the energy supply and transmission resources needed to reliably meet customers' wintertime, peak-hour electric demand over the next 20 years.
+In order for PSE to meet regulatory requirements, to provide dependable and cost-effective service, PSE updates and files an Integrated Resource Plan (IRP) with the WUTC every two years.
+The IRP is an analysis that considers policies, costs, economic conditions, and the physical energy system, and proposes the starting point for making decisions about what resources may be procured in the future and presents a long-term forecast of the lowest reasonable cost combination of resources necessary to meet the needs of PSE's customers over the next 20 years.
+The current IRP was published on April 2, 2021.